jneilliii/OctoPrint-CustomBackground/README.md

 ![screenshot](settings.png)

-Once installed upload files into the local side (not SD) and then refresh the page.
+Once installed upload files into the local side (not SD) and the page will refresh with no background or set url in settings to an address of an image you want to use.

 ###Setup